Diploma in Psychodynamic Counselling

 As the Diploma is accredited by the British Psychoanalytic Council (BPC), trainees automatically become members of the BPC trainee body and are entitled to belong to the BPC Trainees’ Association.

 During this course you will participate in theoretical and ontological seminars, tutorial sessions, self-awareness groups, supervision and workshops, providing you with:

 - A professional training and qualification, which is accredited and incorporates the relevant statutory training and competency requirements.

-- A professional training and qualification that has a sound theoretical base and which is underpinned by an application of psychodynamic theory and thinking.
+- A training that has a sound theoretical base and which is underpinned by an application of psychodynamic theory and thinking.

-- Professional training that places strong emphasis on the value of regular supervision and the personal and professional development that comes from experiential learning and personal therapy.
+- Training that places strong emphasis on the value of regular supervision and the personal and professional development that comes from experiential learning and personal therapy.

 - Direct experience of the organisational context within which practice takes place and the counsellor’s role within a counselling service.

 - An environment with which trainees develop an appropriate value and belief system and their ability to demonstrate values that are relevant to anti-discriminatory practice.